 Pierre Gentieu (1842-1930) came to America from Orthez, Lower Pyrenees, France in 1860 when he was 18.
 While still in France, he drew and painted, and learned the bookbinding trade.
-While little is known about his introduction to photography, it could have been through a cousin who owned the first camera in Orthez.
-His experience as a Yankee soldier and his being a subject of a 1863 Civil War encampment field photograph might have contributed to his interest in photography.
+His introduction to photography could have been through a cousin who owned the first camera in Orthez.
+Also, his experience as a Yankee soldier and his being a subject of a 1863 Civil War encampment field photograph could have contributed to his interest in photography.

 Pierre sometimes brought his camera to work with him.
 Francis and other members of the du Pont family shared Pierre’s interest in photography.
-Considered the “best amateur photographer in the Brandywine Valley,” Pierre’s was the only camera allowed on the yards.
+Considered the “best amateur photographer in the Brandywine Valley,” Pierre was the only worker allowed in the Yards with a camera.

-Pierre retired in 1912, so the photographs of the yards and employees stop then, but he continued to photograph Civil War related events.
-The latest dated photograph in this collection is 1917.
-In 1946, Pierre du Pont, familiar with Pierre Gentieu’s photographs, purchased a collection of 354 glass plate negatives from Pierre’s children.
-Pierre du Pont made a set of prints for the family and the Eleutherian Mills Historical Library, and later donated the glass plate negatives to the Historical Society of Delaware.
+In 1946, Pierre S. du Pont, familiar with Pierre Gentieu’s photographs, purchased the collection of 354 glass plate negatives from Pierre’s children, dating from 1879 to 1917.
+Pierre S. du Pont made a set of prints for the family and for the Eleutherian Mills Historical Library, and donated the glass plate negatives to the Historical Society of Delaware.

 “Gentieu’s pictures show a deep sense of camraderie…